After graduating from uni with a Bachelors degree I soon became jaded with corporate culture, banked some dollars and hit the road to write.

 Tattoos are now more popular in the West than at any other time in recorded history.
 Over 39 million North Americans and untold millions around the world have at least one tattoo.
 The stigma that pursued tattoos throughout the better part of the last century (being associated with criminals, motorcycle gangs and sailors) has been steadily eroded throughout the previous two decades.
 Improved methods of tattooing as well as high profile music and film idols flaunting their tats have brightened the image of tattoos and led to greater acceptance within mainstream culture.

 Is the recent renaissance of tattooing motivated by the same primal urges that were instinctive to the ancients or is the desire to get a tattoo merely an extension of fashion in a world obsessed with vanity?
 Some sociologists suggest that people going under the gun today are motivated by, “a desire to disaffiliate from conventional society and to symbolically affirm their personal identity.”

-When putting the question “Why did you get a tattoo?” to the tattooed at a local club I received the following responses: “They’re sexy”, “they have symbolic power”, “I enjoy the whole ritual, including the pain”, "it’s a message of non-conformity”, “they look cool”, "it’s a personal thing”.
-A tattoo artist explained, “You have at least two meters of usable canvass on your body and it’s an individual’s right to place what they think is beautiful art on it”.
+When putting the question “Why did you get a tattoo?” to the tattooed at a local club I received the following responses: “They’re sexy,” “they have symbolic power,” “I enjoy the whole ritual, including the pain,” "it’s a message of non-conformity,” “they look cool,” and "it’s a personal thing.”
+A tattoo artist explained, “You have at least two meters of usable canvass on your body and it’s an individual’s right to place what they think is beautiful art on it.”